GiuMangiaracina/Thesis/README.md

 ## Add other nodes to the network (without running applications)
 To add additional empty nodes to the network, i.e., without running applications, follow these instructions.
-First of all, the nodes are identified for convention with an increasing number (1,2,3,..).
-In order to add nodes from 4 onwards:
+First of all, the nodes are identified by an ID, which for convention is an increasing number (1,2,3,..).
+In order to add nodes, you have to start from 4 onwards:

-1. follow the db setup step
+1. follow the [db setup step] [#database-setup--mysql-server---phpmyadmin--]

-2. type in a terminal window, in order to login within the first application: ``` docker exec -it sparkN bash docker exec -it spark1 bash ```
+2. type in a terminal window, in order to login within the first application: ``` docker exec -it spark1 bash ```
 3. create and write the contenent of a new file : ``` nano file.py ```

 the function used, db.add_node(ID), adds a node with id ID in the system.
-For example, to add to nodes with ID 4 and 5, write:
+For example, to add two nodes with ID 4 and 5 to the network, write in the file just created:

 ```import db
    db.add_node(4)